EsraaHamouda/notifications-service/README.md

 ### Implementation Details

-(**Assumption**: An administrator should create a notification template first before using send notification API in order to hanlde multiple notification languages with dynamic data)
+(**Assumption**: An administrator should create a notification template first before using send notification API in order to handle multiple notification languages with dynamic data)

 **Notification service consists of 3 major components**
 1. **Notification management system (setup phase):**